-What does the blood test actually tell about your thyroid and your health?
+What does a blood test reveal about your health and thyroid?

-Is the normal value the same for everyone?
+Is a “normal” value the same for everyone?

-What is normal for you, might not be normal for the person next to you.
-Also, what is normal for you today will likely not be normal for you in the future.
-Your weight, stress levels or dietary habits might change, you might get pregnant, relocate and more.
-That, plus your genes will determine your normal values for any given moment in your life.
+What’s normal for you might not be normal for the person next to you.
+What’s normal for you today will likely not be normal for you in the future.
+Your weight, stress levels, or dietary habits might change—you might get pregnant, relocate, and more.
+That and your genes will determine your normal values for any given moment in your life.

 What does it mean to have a blood value out of range?